Ebby88sharma/PP3-Python-Essentials/README.md

 2. Display Main Menu:
    Option 1: Play Snake Game
    Option 2: Play Rock-Paper-Scissors
+   Option 3: Instructions
 3. User selects a game:
    If Option 1: Proceed to Snake Game
    If Option 2: Proceed to Rock-Paper-Scissors
+   If Option 3: Procedd to Instructions
 3. Validate Input:
    If input is invalid, prompt user with an error and ask again.
 4. Game Execution:
    If Snake: Play the Snake game.
    If Rock-Paper-Scissors: Play the Rock-Paper-Scissors game.
+   If Instructions: Read the instructions about games.
 5. End Game:
    Display results or final score.
 6. Ask user if they want to replay or return to